byterubpay/meta/api/lightwallet_rest.md

 |--------|--------|-----------------|
 | status | string | Status of relay |

-> `status` is typically the response by the monero daemon attempting to relay
+> `status` is typically the response by the byterub daemon attempting to relay
 > the transaction.